Last updated October 2023

 Gateway technology solves the challenge of sending messages out to thousands of customers in one go, quickly and reliably.
 A gateway is an online platform or engine that can rapidly intake and direct huge volumes of SMS in a short amount of time – making it ideal for businesses that send bulk SMS.

 - Our self-service web portal.
-Send bulk SMS directly from the web portal.
-Sign up for a free account and get immediate access, plus 25 free credits
+Send and receive SMS directly from the web portal.

 - Email to SMS.
 If your team prefers the familiarity of email, you can easily send SMS from your email inbox.